cult-of-coders/meteor-tuts/source/index.md

 ### Collection Links

-This module is a collection relationship manager, lets you specify linking information between collections, gives you ability to easily manipulate these links, and provides an easy way to fetch them.
+This module is a collection relationship manager, lets you specify linking information between collections, gives you ability to easily manipulate these links (like add, remove), and provides an easy way to fetch them.

-This will help you create and manipulate relationships between collections.
 In addition to that, you also have the ability create *resolver* links that can make REST-API calls or link with any type of database.

 When linking MongoDB collections, we support 4 different ways: